• Home

 SECTION 2 Edible nuts

 1. All nuts must have been grown in the fair’s surrounding community within the past year.
-Ten specimens of each variety entered.
-Nuts need to be hulled and in shells.
+10 specimens of each variety entered.
+Nuts need to be hulled & in shells.

 CLASS PREMIUMS